Read on to learn about installing Docker software, testing the program, and how to fix any problems.

-That should prompt you for your password and authenticate you for as long as your docker program stays running (including running in the background).
+That should prompt you for your password and authenticate you as long as your Docker program stays running (including running in the background).

 4. Get an image and run a container

-Now let's see if you can actually retrieve an image and run a container, using an example docker image that we published in DockerHub.
-So, download the image with this command:
+Now, let's see if you can retrieve an image and run a container, using an example Docker image that we published in DockerHub.
+Download the image with this command:

 docker pull vdauwera/tutorial_example:picard-2.9.0